• Skip to main content

 Where and when was banoffee pie invented?

-Banoffee is a classic English dessert.
+Banoffee is a classic British dessert.
 It gets its name from the combination of banana and toffee, although it's really made with more of a caramel.

-Legend has it that the banoffee pie was first developed in 1970 in East Sussex, England by Nigel Mackenzie and Ian Dowding, the owner and chef of The Hungry Monk Restaurant.
+Legend has it that the original recipe for banoffee pie was first developed in 1970 in East Sussex, England by Nigel Mackenzie and Ian Dowding, the owner and chef of The Hungry Monk Restaurant.

-To me, it's kind of old fashioned - something more likely to be served up to family dinner tables in the 70s and 80s - but I love it and it's definitely still a popular dessert to this day.
+To me, Banoffee pie is kind of old-fashioned.
+It's something you're more likely to see on family dinner tables in the 70s and 80s - but I love it, and it's definitely still a popular English dessert to this day.

 You just have to try it!